-We invite you to visit the Ransom Center, a humanities research library and museum, and its exhibition Arnold Newman: Masterclass.
+We invite you to visit the Ransom Center, a humanities research library and museum, and its current exhibition Radical Transformation: Magnum Photos into the Digital Age.

 ENJOY A GUIDED EXHIBITION TOUR